-In moves, which are unlikely to rouse similar levels of protest as development of nuclear energy, the governments of Iran and Turkey are planning to build several power plants, according to Iranian deputy energy minister Mohammad Behzad, following a visit by an Iranian delegation to Turkey.
-He added the two countries discussed plans for constructing thermal and renewable power plants with generation capacities of 6-10GW, as well as hydropower plants with capacities of 10GW.
+In moves, which are unlikely to rouse similar levels of protest as the development of nuclear energy, the governments of Iran and Turkey plan to build several power plants, according to Iranian deputy energy

-Electricity cooperation with other countries is increasingly a focus of the government, with news that Iran's Energy Minister has been quoted by the state's news agency saying that the construction of a third electricity transmission line from Iran to Armenia, with capacity of 800-900MW, was due to begin in June 2011.
+Electricity cooperation with other countries is increasingly a focus of the government, with news that Iran's Energy Minister has been quoted by the state's news agency saying the construction of a third electricity transmission line from Iran to Armenia, with capacity of 800-900MW, was due to begin in June 2011.
 However, construction has not started due to multiple obstacles.
 The minister said the project is expected to cost up to USD110mn and is to be followed by a further joint Iranian-Armenian project, a hydroelectric power plant based on the Aras River, subject to negotiation.